Mikki Austin, the Surrey Storm Director of Netball and Centre

 In my job I get to visit different working environments within business, sport and education.
 My role is to help re-set and re-align an organisation’s vision, purpose and strategy.
 I get to help implement the ‘winning culture’ the organisation needs to support its planning.
 Being trusted to get inside an organisation is exciting and a privilege.

 In a re-set or re-build situation, having a clear, inclusion mission is the cornerstone on which a Super-tribe is built.
 However aligning everyone and everything behind a single mission is another.
 Thinking from a worker’s perspective, having a job description is one thing.
-Understanding how their job operates with everyone else’s is another level.
+Understanding how their job operates (and co-operates) with everyone else’s is on another level.

 My experience has taught me lots of lessons, but one is over-arching.
 Every single working environment is different.
 All of the organisations I’ve visited have been individual, if not unique.
 We might assume that similar teams operate in a similar way, but they don’t.
 We might think that if we remove the logo and brand colours they’ll all be the same inside.
 But they aren’t.
 Wherever you go, the culture and environment is always different.
 Difference is challenging but, when it’s used well, difference can be very powerful.
 It’s discovering how that matters.

 Knowing that all organisations are different, should give us an important insight.
 Every time someone new joins your organisation, they are a stranger in a strange land.
 Every new starter needs to re-learn everything they thought they knew, from scratch, inside a new environment.
 How easy is that?
 The answer is ‘not very’.
 In fact it’s hard, very hard.
 Some people learn faster than others, but no one learns instantly.
 Unless their job application says they’re called Derren Brown or Mystic Meg, they’re unlikely to be a mind-reader.
 Even if they are, they’re still only as good as the other minds they’re reading.